Umw3lt/umwelt/README.md

 <p>Cognitive science shows us that our current systems of algorithmically-driven networked communications have trapped us in a false reality. </p>

-<p>Algorithmics has led to an emergent effect, where each action by each organisation driven by or exploiting a human cognitive bias (175 of which are currently identified) synergises with all similar such actions, completely enclosing human societies within a severaly distorted perceptual landscape. </p>
+<p>Algorithmics has led to an emergent effect, where each action by each organisation driven by or exploiting a human cognitive bias (175 of which are currently identified) synergises with all similar such actions, completely enclosing human societies within a severely distorted perceptual landscape. </p>

 <p>At network scale, this enclosure is splintering societies and crashing economies and institutions.</p>